IvanDLar/MOVU-Docs/Modules/DB_DataBase/Sprint 1/retrospective.md

 ### Things we can improve

 - Aggregate unseen tables to the schemas after feedback.
+- Define the last database shema with the backend team.

 ### Things we did good

 - Fast development of dabase scripts awaiting feedback.